-Evaluation:The method of evaluation will be by a research paper related to the subject matter of the seminar or to an alternative project which can include mixed media agreed upon between the instructor and student.
+Evaluation: The method of evaluation will be by a research paper related to the subject matter of the seminar or to an alternative project which can include mixed media agreed upon between the instructor and student.
 If you elect this alternative project it will need to be accompanied by a paper documenting the work and its relationship to the seminar in accordance with University requirements.

 Professor Michael Jackson is Emeritus Professor of the Peter A. Allard School of Law.
 He has taught courses and seminars on Aboriginal and treaty rights in the Law School since 1972.
 His Native Rights course and Prisoners' rights seminar in 1972 were the first of their kind in any Canadian law school.
-Professor Jackson has represented indigenous peoples and prisoners in leading cases before the Supreme Court of Canada.

-Professor Jackson has been co-counsel in some of the most important aboriginal and treaty rights cases to come before the Supreme Court including Delgamuukw, Haida Nation, and Morris and Olsen, and the Haida Nation case, and is co-counsel for the Haida Nation in their current aboriginal title litigation.
+Professor Jackson has represented indigenous peoples and prisoners in leading cases before the Supreme Court of Canada including Delgamuukw, Haida Nation, and Morris and Olsen, and is co-counsel for the Haida Nation in their current aboriginal title litigation.
 He has published extensively and has been a consultant to various commissions of inquiry including the Royal Commission on Aboriginal Peoples.